-Why digital marketing is vital
+Why digital marketing channels are vital

 Demand generation and sales leaders are facing dramatic budget and staffing cuts, but their goals haven’t changed.
 The pressure to perform has only intensified.
 Marketing and sales must generate awareness, pipeline, and revenue, and must prove their worth to the organization.
 That means maximizing the ROI of every dollar spent.

-Even beyond the pandemic, digital marketing will continue to be a critical way to connect with prospects.
+Even beyond the pandemic, digital marketing channels will continue to be a critical way to connect with prospects.
 Strategy and prioritization are vital to delivering on expectations.
 Plus, if you’ve purchased contact data, protecting that investment relies on your ability to identify the best channels to reach those prospects and using them effectively.

-Most effective digital marketing channels
+- Why digital marketing channels are vital

-So which channels provide the most bang for your digital marketing buck?
+So which digital marketing channels provide the most bang for your digital marketing buck?
 Well, that varies based on what you want to achieve.
 And of course, no one option is a silver bullet.
 You’ll need to find the right combination that aligns with your goals and resources.

-No matter how strong your tactical skills, no digital marketing channel will truly deliver results without high-quality data and engaging content.
+No matter how strong your tactical skills, no digital marketing channels will truly deliver results without high-quality data and engaging content.
 We’ll discuss which channels help you achieve specific goals, and how to improve your digital marketing results by integrating various channels with other methods.

-Email marketing: the most affordable, scalable channel
+Email marketing: the most affordable, scalable of digital marketing channels

 Those numbers are staggering on their own, but they’re even more impactful when you consider that email has been declared a dead channel several times over the years.
 When social media gained dominance, marketing thought leaders said prospects wouldn’t want to engage with brands via email.
 Plus, years of spammy, spray-and-pray email marketing gave audiences email fatigue.